10 Props Every Photographer Needs

 8. Spray Bottle

-It’s cool to use on flowers, metals, glass and mirrors to create little droplets of water.
+It’s cool to use this photo prop on flowers, metals, glass and mirrors to create little droplets of water.
 Change the water-to-oil ratio for different consistencies.

 9. Small Figures